Enterprise-connect/documentation/SOP_upgrades.md

 At this point, several considerations are needed based on user specifications/requests:

 #### 3.4.1 The user has requested that only Step 1 be performed:
-If the user has specified that they only want step 1 to be performed
+If the user has specified that they only want step 1 to be performed, please notify them at this point.

+#### 3.4.2 The user has requested that both steps be performed:
+Proceed to perform step 2.
+Notify user upon completion.